BitCannaGlobal/testnet-bcna-cosmos/instructions/README.md

-# PRE-SWAP Devnet: Setup up your validator and join *bitcanna-1*
+# MAINNET: Setup up your validator and join *bitcanna-1*
 > IMPORTANT NOTE: If you participated in the previous BitCanna testnets, you must go to the end of the document to find specific instructions to join the pre-swap test chain.

 **bcnad** is a blockchain application built using Cosmos SDK v.0.44.0 and Tendermint v.0.34.13.